With Holiday Travel on the Horizon, Know Your Risk for Thrombosis

 Long periods of time without movement — such as travel or a hospital stay — are risk factors for thrombosis, as is family history of thrombosis or DVT.
 Other contributing factors are:

-- Health conditions, including cancer, diabetes, high blood pressure, high cholesterol, heart disease, and lung disease
+- Health conditions, including cancer, diabetes, heart disease, and lung disease

 If you notice any of the following, seek immediate medical attention: